-Lucy Haighton is an independent performance & theatre maker, movement artist & director, choreographer & community dance practitioner based in Sheffield, UK.
+Lucy Haighton is an independent dance artist, choreographer, performance maker, movement director and community dance practitioner based in Sheffield, UK.

-Lucy is an experienced workshop facilitator working across numerous dance settings.
-Specialising in delivering creative movement sessions with older adults & adults living with dementia, Lucy collaborated on the three intergenerational project, We Danced, between care homes & primary schools in Sheffield (2016 – 2019).
-In 2018 Lucy gained a PSI (Postural Stability Instructor) qualification & delivers on a national falls prevention dance programme for older adults Dance To Health, which combines evidence based physiotherapy exercises with the creativity and energy of dance.
+Lucy is an experienced workshop facilitator and works across numerous dance settings.
+Through making and delivering performances and community arts projects that are multifaceted, person-centered, intergenerational and inclusive, Lucy creates opportunities for bringing different people and communities together.
+Specialising in delivering creative movement sessions with older adults and adults living with dementia, Lucy has worked in care homes since 2016.
+In 2018 Lucy gained a PSI qualification (Postural Stability Instructor) and delivers on a national falls prevention dance programme, Dance To Health, which combines evidence based physiotherapy exercises with the creativity and energy of dance.

-Lucy currently works / previously has worked with organisations such as Theatre Deli, Access Space & The Montgomery (Sheffield), Yorkshire Dance (Leeds), CAST & DARTS (Doncaster), The Barnsley Civic (Barnsley), Deda & Derby Theatre (Derby), HOOT Arts (Huddersfield) & both Sheffield Universities.
+Lucy currently works and has previously worked with organisations: Theatre Deli Sheffield, Sheffield Theatres, The Montgomery Theatre and Arts Centre, Access Space and Hype Dance (Sheffield), Yorkshire Dance (Leeds), CAST Theatre and DARTS (Doncaster), The Barnsley Civic (Barnsley), Deda and Derby Theatre (Derby), HOOT Arts (Huddersfield) and both Sheffield Universities.

 As a performer and facilitator, Lucy has collaborated with numerous companies and independent artists including Spiltmilk Dance, Hubbub Theatre Company, Hype Dance Company, Balbir Singh Dance Company, Forest Sounds Theatre, The Dance Network Sheffield, Grimm & Co, Sonia Sabri (Manasamitra), Dora Frankel, Gary Clarke, Lisa May Thomas, Gerry Turvey and Allie Carr and has performed across the country in national tours and at the Brighton and Edinburgh Fringe Festivals.

-Lucy trained at the Northern School of Contemporary Dance in Leeds & the Scottish School of Contemporary Dance in Dundee graduating in 2012.
+Lucy trained at the Northern School of Contemporary Dance in Leeds and the Scottish School of Contemporary Dance in Dundee graduating in 2012.